SkyflowFoundry/databricks_functions/deidentify_string/README.md

 results = deidentify_string(string, access_token)
 ```

+> [!NOTE]
+> This function is in active development and is meant to serve as an example.
+Test and validate before deploying.

 ## Installation

 To install this function in your Databricks account, copy the contents of [deidentify_string.sql](/deidentify_string/deidentify_string.sql) into a Query in Databricks, replace the `vault_id` and `vault_url` variables, and run it by passing in a `string` and a `sky_api_key`.